tzhenyu/nautilus-mesh-network/README.md

-Yes, your idea is very much possible and quite practical!
-Here’s how your plan would work, step by step:

 ### 1. BATMAN-adv Mesh Network
 - BATMAN-adv (Better Approach To Mobile Adhoc Networking - advanced) is designed for exactly this kind of scenario: creating a layer 2 mesh network over WiFi where all nodes (your Raspberry Pis) are peers.
 - Each Raspberry Pi will have a WiFi interface configured to operate in mesh mode (not AP or client) and will use BATMAN-adv to create a seamless network.